zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 The verb “to hike” (hike) means to walk, but typica lly to walk a long distance and often to walk in areas that are outside of the city , such as a park.
 Here, it’s used as a noun – a “hike” – to mean a distance that you can walk.
 Roger says that it might be a bit of a hike to the shops, to the store s, “but it won’t be too onerous to walk.”
 “Onerous” (onerous) means very difficult, re quiring a lot of energy and effort.
 Roger says it will not be too onerous to wa lk; it won’t be too difficult.

 Sandra again is not very happy with Roger, and she uses an expression that indicates that she’s not happy and that she believe s Roger is not paying attention to what she’s saying.
 She says, “Read my lips.
 I do n’t want to walk everywhere.”
-“Read my lips” is a phrase that you use when you ar e unhappy, perhaps, with someone and want them to pay very close attention t o what you are about to say.
+“Read my lips” is a phrase that you use when you are unhappy, perhaps, with someone and want them to pay very close attention t o what you are about to say.
 It’s another way of saying, “Pay close attention to  what I’m about to tell you.”

 The phrase “read my lips” became quite popular afte r George H. W. Bush, the first Bush, used it to tell people that he wasn’t g oing to raise taxes.
 He said “Read my lips.
 No new taxes.”
 He wasn’t going to increase  the amount of taxes that the federal government would have.
 After he was elected , what happened?
 Well, he raised taxes.
 He wasn’t elected a second time.